ttahb/masterds/README.md

 # masterds
-Implementation of a few general purpose data structures and algorithms
+Implementation of a few general purpose data structures and algorithms in JavaScript